Romania

 • Trade union membership fees corresponding to the respective month.

-• Starting February 2023, subscription amounts borne in certain conditions by the employees for the use of sports facilities in order to practice sports and physical education for the purpose of maintenance, prophylactic or therapeutic, up to the equivalent in RON of 400 euros annually/employee.
+• Subscription amounts borne in certain conditions by the employees for the use of sports facilities in order to practice sports and physical education for the purpose of maintenance, prophylactic, or therapeutic, up to the equivalent in RON of EUR 100 annually/employee.

 For the salary income obtained in other cases, taxable income is assessed as the difference between the gross salary income and the individual mandatory social contributions, due according to the law, in line with the provisions of the European Union or other social security agreements to which Romania is a party.

-Individual taxpayers may direct up to 3.5% of their annual income tax to charitable purposes.
+Individual taxpayers may generally direct up to 3.5% of their annual income tax to charitable purposes.